 Kezar River Reserve

 The property was purchased in the early 1970’s by Bear Paw Timber Corp. as timberland for hardwood and softwood timber products.
-In 1999 the property was donated to The Nature Conservancy to serve as a working forest, actively demonstrating sustainable forestry practices.
-In 2003, The Maine Chapter of the Nature Conservancy donated the property to the GLLT to be managed for sustainable forestry, wildlife habitat, unique natural features and public access.
-The forest or portions of it have been thinned four times since 1980, with the most recent thinning by the GLLT in 2005.
+In 1999 the property was donated to The Nature Conservancy to serve as a working forest, and in 2003 the land was transferred to GLLT to be managed as a natural area for public access.
+The property includes over 3,000 feet of frontage on the Kezar River, a black spruce swamp, steep ravines, and towering white pine stands.

 Activity Guidelines